-You can, but it’s worth remembering, like during pregnancy, you’re more sensitive to pain during your period (see reasons above).
+Yes you can!
+It’s worth remembering though, like during pregnancy, you’re more sensitive to pain during your period (see reasons above).
 A painkiller or two (doctor approved) half an hour before your appointment will help with that.
 Your therapist won’t mind if you have a tampon in during your wax, but it’s good idea to let them know and insert a fresh one just before your appointment.
 Your body temperature rises during your period, so if you’re feeling a little sticky, your therapist will happily dole out a wipe.

 Everything you ever wanted to know about waxing, answered

-So you’re a first time waxer?
-Alright, chill.
-Sure, a stranger is about to see you in the buff, but they’ve seen it all before (and there’s no judgement round these parts).
+So, you fancy a wax?
+Whether you’re a first-time waxer or a seasoned pro, it can be a daunting experience – but don’t fret.
+Sure, a stranger is about to get pretty up close and personal, and might even see you in the buff (depending on what you’re waxing, of course).
+Honestly, though, they’ve seen it all before (and there’s no judgement around these parts).
 If that’s not enough to allay your fears, this will: our answers to the most FAWQs (frequently asked wax queries).
 Practical tips to minimise stress, so instead of tensing up while on the salon bed, you can muse on what you’ll do tonight.

 By Danielle Petch